Vedaa

-Vedaa is a 2024 Indian Hindi-language action drama film directed by Nikkhil Advani and written by Aseem Arora.
-Inspired by true events, the film is an adaptation of Jeet starrer Bengali film Sultan: The Saviour (2018).
-It stars John Abraham and Sharvari as the title character, alongside Abhishek Banerjee, Ashish Vidyarthi, Kumud Mishra, Rajendra Chawla, Tanvi Malhara, Anurag Thakur and Urvashi Dubey along with Tamannaah Bhatia in a crucial special appearance.
+Vedaa is a 2024 Indian Hindi-language action thriller film directed by Nikkhil Advani and written by Aseem Arora.The film is inspired by true events.It stars John Abraham and Sharvari as the title character, alongside Abhishek Banerjee, Ashish Vidyarthi, Kumud Mishra, Rajendra Chawla, Tanvi Malhara, Anurag Thakur and Urvashi Dubey along with Tamannaah Bhatia in a special appearance.

-Vedaa was released on 15 August 2024, coinciding with Independence Day, to mixed-to-positive reviews from critics.
+Vedaa was released on 15 August 2024, coinciding with Independence Day, to mixed-to-positive reviews from critics but underperformed at the box office.

 Plot

 Vedaa Berwa, a Dalit law student, lives with her family in Barmer, Rajasthan, where Jitendar Pratap Singh is the chief of 150 villages.
 Vedaa is always being abused and tortured by the upper-caste people due to caste discrimination.
 Vedaa learns that Jitendra's brother Suyog Pratap Singh has organized a boxing club at the college and decides to train herself in boxing to protect her family.

 Major Abhimanyu Kanwar is court-martialed by the Indian Army for disobeying orders to bring Ilyas Kashmiri, a terrorist, alive.
 Abhimanyu killed Ilyas Kashmiri as he was responsible for the death of Abhimanyu's wife Raashi.
 Abhimanyu arrives at Raashi's village in Barmer and joins as an assistant sports coach in Vedaa's college.
 Vedaa is not allowed to enroll in boxing due to her caste and gender, but Abhimanyu sees a spark in Vedaa and begins to train her secretly.

 Meanwhile, Vedaa's brother Vinod Berwa is in love with Arati, an upper-caste woman, and they maintain their relationship secretly, but they are caught and a kangaroo court punishes Vinod.
 Despite this, Vinod elopes with Arati and get married.
 Jitendar tricks Vinod and Arati into returning to Barmer and has them slaughtered.
 Vedaa's sister Gehna gets burnt alive, but Vedaa escapes and seeks the help of Abhimanyu, who vows to protect Vedaa.

 Vedaa decides to leave for the city court and file a case against Jitendar under Dalit Protection Act.
 They escape and manages to eradicate Jitendra's men, which includes corrupt cops, goons and Suyog.
 Vedaa and Abhimanyu reach the court, where Jitendra and his men attack them.
 Vedaa pleads for her rights before the judges, who agrees.
 Abhimanyu manages to kill Jitendar, but succumbs to his injuries, thus fulfilling his vow of protecting Vedaa.